All About Cremation

 If we were to ask five people with a head cold how they were feeling; everyone there would tell us of the symptoms they were experiencing.
 To varying degrees, some would have a sore throat, others a cough; a few may have a runny nose, and some may have a headache.
 Everyone is ill, but each feels it in their own unique way.
 The same is true of experiencing grief: each of us feels it in a very personal way.

 You've no doubt read about the grief process at some point in your life.
-And you may have also come in contact with various ideas about the stages of grief; one theory, developed by Elizabeth Kubler-Ross in 1969, breaks down the grieving process into the five stages of grief: denial, anger, bargaining, depression, and acceptance.
+And you may have also come in contact with various ideas about the stages of grief; one theory, developed by Elizabeth Kubler-Ross in 1969, breaks down the expressions of grief into the five stages of grief: denial, anger, bargaining, depression, and acceptance.
 However, it's essential to realize that Ms. Kubler-Ross was writing about the grief experienced by the terminally ill; these five stages really only identify key emotional reactions to the experience of the dying.
 Despite her narrow focus, this five stage model has been mistakenly applied to grieving in all areas of our lives; and despite this misuse, it's effectively guided thousands of people through their experience of grieving.
 Giving them a basic framework from which to view their grieving experience, the five stages of grief model for grieving has been amended by some grief counselors, resulting in a grief process which includes:

 Certainly, the experience of grief is anything but a straight line.
 We don't slip easily from one state to another in a forward motion; instead grief loops, twists, and turns back on itself.
 To illustrate this cycling, circular nature of grief, in the Preface to her book, The Five Ways We Grieve: Finding Your Personal Path to Healing after the Loss of a Loved One, Susan Berger, quotes a poem from American Poet Laureate Linda Pastan: